 How to Configure Storage Sense in Intune

-Let’s follow the below steps to configure storage sense policy –
+Let’s follow the below steps to configure the storage sense policy –

 - Sign in to the Microsoft Endpoint Manager admin center